Stereo-Boy/chopin_toolbox/README.md

 Models are ranked by lowest AICc.
 In a glance, you can find the line of the model that satisfies the following conditions:
 * low AICc
 * positive adjusted R^2
-* R^2 that is large enough for you to qualify as a useful model
+* R^2 that is large enough for you to qualify as a useful model (note that you can also use R^2 to compare a GLM with a GLME)
 * Normality of residuals
-Once you have a candidate, the next step is to check the validity of that candidate with diagnostics plots.
+Once you have a candidate, the next step is to check the validity of that candidate with the diagnostics plots.

 ### display_model
 Formats the results in the command window for one model in the list and show diagnostic plots for that model.
+* displays variable formats for the best model
+* displays best model's stats
+* display diagnostic figures and tests

 The diagnostics are:
 * Scatterplot of residuals vs. fitted values - no fanning should be observed (fanning is an increase of residuals variability at larger fitted values)
-* Distribution of residuals - should be normal, indicated by a non-significant Kolmogorov-Smirnov test
+* Distribution of residuals - should be normal, indicated by a non-significant Kolmogorov-Smirnov test (result displayed in the command window)
 * Cook's distance for each observation

 #### Typical use